codeyescity/File_server/README.md

 `

-## create folder "static" and "resumes"   ./static/resumes
+## create folder "static" and "resumes"  to get  static/resumes